Constitution and Bylaws

 Membership:

-• One representative from the Office of Strategic Affairs appointed by the Vice President for Strategic Affairs and Diversity
+- One representative from the Office for Inclusive Strategy and Excellence appointed by the Vice President for Inclusive Strategy and Excellence

 D. Campus Development Committee